ThePradox/SolarExportControl/README.md

 # SolarExportControl

 ## Disclaimer: Looking for testers and feedback!
-This application was tested on multiple days on my setup.
+This application was tested multiple days on my setup.
 Further tests on other setups are necessary!

 ## Demo
 A ongoing graph/config screenshot collection can be found [here](docs/Demo.md)